-Visit Cambridge by train this summer and discover a city rich in culture.
-With its world-famous colleges, churches, museums or why not go shopping around the historic market place?
+Visit Cambridge by train this winter and discover a city rich in culture..
+With its world-famous colleges, churches, museums or why not get your christmas shopping done around the historic market place?

 For travel from London Liverpool Street to Cambridge, Advance fares start from as little as £6 Standard and £12 First Class on weekdays and weekends.
 With Advance tickets, the earlier you book the more you could save.